iOS17/unc0ver-jailbreak/README.md

-# Unc0ver Jailbreak Guide
+# Unc0ver Jailbreak Guide - iOS 18.1
-How to Install Unc0ver Jailbreak via Esign, TrollStore, AltStore, Sideloadly, and Jailbreak iPhone or iPad (iOS 12–14.8), Also iOS 17–17.5.1 (iOS 18) Compatibility & Jailbreak Solutions.
+How to Install Unc0ver Jailbreak via Esign, TrollStore, AltStore, Sideloadly, and Jailbreak iPhone or iPad (iOS 12–14.8), Also iOS 17–17.6.1 (iOS 18 - 18.1) Compatibility & Jailbreak Solutions.

 unc0ver is a semi-untethered jailbreak tool that supports iOS 12 through iOS 14.8.
 The latest version of unc0ver jailbreak is v8.0.2, which includes bug fixes and improvements.